Lecaethomas/diversity_indexes/README.md

 ## Usage
 This tool take two inputs :
 - one one-band raster layer made of integers
-- one vectorial layer (format readen by geopandas/fiona see below) made of polygons
+- one vectorial layer (format read by geopandas/fiona see below) made of polygons
 ### Installs :
 - DL this repo
 - Using console get to the repo directory and type :

 `conda create --name <env> --file requirements.txt`
 ### Parameters :
-The file param.json allows you to precise the name of your inputs wich nevertheless must be stored in the "data" directory.
+The file param.json allows you to precise the name of your inputs which nevertheless must be stored in the "data" directory.
 You can precise the name of your output.
 If the directory "output" doesn't exists it will be created.

 ##### List of supported vector format: